AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2026-04-20 UPDATE :

+I have uploaded JetsonSky_Github_V53_11RC.py :
+- some Claude AI optimizations
+- some personal optimizations
+- some bug fixed

 **** 2025-12-04 UPDATE :

 I have uploaded JetsonSky_Old_Way_V53_07RC.py which is the original 53_07RC version (standalone with the entire code).